 DIXELLs are electronic thermostats with passive defrosting.
 They are fitted with a microprocessor and are suitable for refrigeration applications at normal temperatures.
+They are suitable for mounting on panels and their dimensions are defrosting, lighting.
+It is possible to connect up to three PTC or NTC sensors to them.

-They are suitable for mounting on panels and their dimensions are 32x74 mm.
-They have one, two or three relay outputs to control compressor, fan, defrosting, lighting.
+32x74 mm.
+They have one, two or three relay outputs to control compressor, fan,